-- (a) 'FV' means Face Value and 'MV' means Market Value. - (b) The disclosure shall be as specified in [Repurchase Transactions \(Repo\) \(Reserve Bank\) Directions, 2018](#) as amended from time to time.
+- (a) FV' means Face Value and 'MV' means Market Value. - (b) The disclosure shall be as specified in the [Reserve Bank of India \(Repurchase Transactions \(Repo\)\) Directions, 2025](#) as amended from time to time.
 For ease of reference the disclosure template as on the date of issuance of this Master Direction has been reproduced here.

-(viii) Government Security Lending (GSL) transactions (in market value terms)
+(ix) Government Security Lending (GSL) transactions (in market value terms)